-1. Project Objective: Develop alkaline-resistant iron-phosphate glass fibers for use in reinforcing concrete and cement products and which can replace silica-based alkali-resistant glass fibers.
+7. Project Objective: Develop alkaline-resistant iron-phosphate glass fibers for use in reinforcing concrete and cement products and which can replace silica-based alkali-resistant glass fibers.
 These iron-phosphate glass fibers offer the potential for 40-60% energy savings compared to higher melting silica-based alkaline-resistant glass fibers.

-- 2. Technical Barrier(s) Being Addressed: The barriers to achieving the energy savings offered by the lower melting (1100 to 1300 °C) iron phosphate glasses are their dark color and higher fluidity when molten.
+8. Technical Barrier(s) Being Addressed: The barriers to achieving the energy savings offered by the lower melting (1100 to 1250 °C) iron phosphate glasses are their dark color and greater fluidity when molten.
 Their dark color inhibits heat transfer by radiation so alternative melting techniques, such as induction or electrical resistance heating, suitable for commercial production may be needed.
-Similarly, the high fluidity of iron phosphate melts, compared to the more viscous silica-based melts, requires closer control of the melt temperature and fiberization conditions. - 3.
-Project Pathway: The overall approach is to apply our existing knowledge of the structure and properties of iron phosphate glasses to identify candidate compositions possessing the needed combination of chemical durability, mechanical properties (elastic modulus) and ease of fiberization that equals or exceeds the foreign-produced, alkali-resistant, silica-based glass fibers now commercially available.
+Similarly, the viscosity and crystallization properties of iron phosphate melts require tighter control of the melt temperature and fiberization conditions, compared to the more viscous silicate-based melts.

+9. Project Pathway: The overall approach is to apply our existing knowledge of the structure and properties of iron phosphate glasses to identify candidate compositions possessing the needed combination of chemical durability, mechanical properties (elastic modulus) and ease of fiberization that equals or exceeds the high melting temperature, alkali-resistant, silica-based glass fibers now commercially available.
 Fibers pulled from promising iron phosphate melts will be used to reinforce various concrete products whose mechanical strength will be measured and compared with equivalent concrete products made with fibers of silica-based glass.
-This processing information and property data will be transferred to our industrial partner (AGY) who will undertake glass melting and fiber production experiments on a commercial scale. - 4.
-Critical Metrics: Success will consist of:
+This processing information and property data will be transferred to our industrial partner (AGY Holding Corp.) who will undertake glass melting and fiber production experiments on a commercial scale.

+10. Critical Metrics: Success will be achieved by:

-- Demonstrating that fibers useful for reinforcing concrete (or other) products can be produced from iron phosphate melts, using less energy than what now is required to produce alkaline resistant, silica-based fibers, and - Obtain fibers that are equivalent or better in alkaline resistance and mechanical strength to the incumbent alkali resistant glass, and - Achieve a successful transfer of the technical information and press technology to a company wanting to produce iron phosphate glass fiber for commercial use.
+• Demonstrating that fibers useful for reinforcing concrete or other products can be produced from iron phosphate melts, using less energy than what now is required to produce alkaline resistant, silica-based fibers,

+• Developing iron phosphate fibers that are equivalent or better in alkaline resistance and mechanical properties to the incumbent, foreign produced, silicate alkali resistant glass, and

+• Achieving a successful transfer of the technical information and technology to a company wanting to produce iron phosphate glass fiber for commercial use.